AndrewEllis93/Print-Tuning-Guide/README.md

 - To resolve this overshoot, you then need to *lower* your overlap.
 And because overlap is a global setting, this also starts to affect sparse infill/perimeter bonding - and therefore affects print strength.

-# Determining Max Volumetric Flow Rate
+# Determining Maximum Volumetric Flow Rate

 Volumetric flow rate indicates how much plastic that your hotend/extruder can extrude per second.